kipraske/web-brogue/README.md

 * Update the makefile

 Future updates to brogue will likely not prevent any of these updates from being added, though care must be given if the platform-dependant logic changes for some reason.

+Subsequent to this, I (flend) have made rather more extensive brogue edits.
+I don't anticipate it being hard to apply these to a newer brogue and I will make a diff.

 Server Configuration
 --------------------------------